bonnette/SpiritDetect/README.md

 After the "Narrator" has captured a ghost on the **Scanner** page.
 The "Narrator" can use the back link near the top left of the page to return to the **Initial** splash screen.
 To use the camera the "Narrator" will choose and press the **Camera** button.<br>
 This button will take the "Narrator" to the camera page.
-The camera page displays the ghost that was captured on the scanner page, in the cameras view finder.<br>
+The camera page displays the ghost that was captured on the scanner page, in the cameras view finder.
 The "Narrator" continues the story and invites anyone brave enough to step forward to have their picture taken with the apparition.<br>
 When the "Narrator" presses the shutter button at the bottom of the page, a photo is taken and placed in the phones photo gallery.<br>

 <div>